nfergu/popstrat/blog/bdgblog.md

 ### Training the Model

 Next we need to set the parameters for our deep learning model.
-We specify the training and validation data sets, as well as the column in these that contains the item we are trying to predict (in this case the Region).
+We specify the training and validation data sets, as well as the column in the data that contains the item we are trying to predict (in this case the Region).
 We also set some [hyper-parameters](http://colinraffel.com/wiki/neural_network_hyperparameters) that affect the way the model learns.
 We won't go into detail about these here, but you can read more in the [H2O documentation](http://docs.h2o.ai/h2oclassic/datascience/deeplearning.html).
 These parameters have been